cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"maxDistance":"100.0","dbName":"test","namespace":"sgbusinessunits"}'  "localhost:3838/buildingidentificationagent/run"
 ```

 Upon successful completion, the agent returns a JSON object indicating the number of factories queries from the Blazegraph namespace and the number of buildings matched.
 Both numbers should be equal.
 A table called 'factories' will be created in the 'citydb' schema of the user-specified database with the columns mentioned above.
+This table will create one record for each factory queried from the blazegraph namespace.